ComradeTurtle/nodeboinc/README.md

 # nodeboinc
+***WARNING: This code is still in early WIP, but most components are already working.
+It has NOT been thoroughly tested yet has not been published to npm.***

 A simple Node.js module that interfaces with local and remote BOINC Client instances.

 Currently tested and working with BOINC Client versions: